WebAssembly/exception-handling/proposals/exception-handling/legacy/Exceptions.md

 first-class exception reference type was not easily extensible to a future proposal that supports two-phase unwinding.

-This proposal was superceded by the [current proposal](https://github.com/WebAssembly/exception-handling/blob/main/proposals/exception-handling/Exceptions.md) in [Oct 2023 CG meeting](https://github.com/WebAssembly/meetings/blob/main/main/2023/CG-10.md#exception-handling-vote-on-proposal-to-re-introduce-exnref),
+This proposal was superseded by the [current proposal](https://github.com/WebAssembly/exception-handling/blob/main/proposals/exception-handling/Exceptions.md) in [Oct 2023 CG meeting](https://github.com/WebAssembly/meetings/blob/main/main/2023/CG-10.md#exception-handling-vote-on-proposal-to-re-introduce-exnref),